 Investigators who are writing grants can find below a description of the Immune Monitoring shared resource and its services for their grant applications.
-Descriptions of the overall Fred Hutchinson Cancer Research Center Shared Resources program are available on the main Shared Resources grant information page.
+Descriptions of the overall Fred Hutchinson Cancer Center Shared Resources program are available on the main Shared Resources grant information page.

 Examples of publications made possible by Immune Monitoring shared resource staff are listed below.